World Heritage Photos

 1. German part of the Wadden Sea - Wadden Sea: The Westerheversand Lighthouse is one of the famous lighthouses in the north of Germany.
 The lighthouse is made of cast iron and is...

 2. German part of the Wadden Sea - The German part of the Wadden Sea: The Westerheversand Lighthouse was built on a dwelling mound in 1907.
-The builings of the...
+The buildings of the lighthouse...

 The German part of the Wadden Sea: The Westerheversand Lighthouse was built on a dwelling mound in 1907.
-The builings of the lighthouse accommodate the Wadden Sea laboratory and an exhibition including fish tanks, shells, driftwood and many other treasures from the driftline of the Wadden Sea.
-The Westerheversand Lighthouse is situated in a salt marsh on the Eiderstedt peninsula in the German Wadden Sea National Park of Schleswig-Holstein in Germany.
+The buildings of the lighthouse accommodate the Wadden Sea laboratory and an exhibition including fish tanks, shells, driftwood and many other treasures from the driftline of the Wadden Sea.
+The lighthouse is situated within a salt marsh on the Eiderstedt peninsula in the German Wadden Sea National Park of Schleswig-Holstein.

-Wadden Sea: About 2300 species of flora and fauna can be found in the vast salt marshes of the Wadden Sea, the sea provides a special and extreme environment for animals and plants and is an important breeding area for birds, such as the common tern, Eurasian spoonbill and Kentish plover.
-The Wadden Sea is tanking station for migrating birds.
-It is visited twice a year by twelve million migratory birds.
+Wadden Sea: About 2,300 species of flora and fauna can be found in the vast salt marshes of the Wadden Sea.
+The sea provides a special and extreme environment for animals and plants, and it is an important breeding area for birds such as the common tern, Eurasian spoonbill and Kentish plover.
+The Wadden Sea is a vital tanking station for migrating birds, visited twice a year by twelve million migratory birds.
 The Wadden Sea is one of the most intriguing nature areas in the world.

-4. German part of the Wadden Sea - A lonely mudflathiker across the mudflats in the Wadden Sea.
-The Wadden Sea is extremely treacherous, mudflat hiking without a...
+4. German part of the Wadden Sea - A lone mudflat walker crosses the mudflats in the Wadden Sea.
+The Wadden Sea is extremely treacherous.
+Mudflat walking without a...

-A lonely mudflathiker across the mudflats in the Wadden Sea.
-The Wadden Sea is extremely treacherous, mudflat hiking without a licenced guide is very dangerous, the sea is continuously changing and creating new mudflats and vast sandbanks.
-The Wadden Sea stretches from Den Helder in the Netherlands in the southwest to its northern bounderies near the City of Esbjerg in Denmark, crossing the estuaries of the rivers in the northwest of Germany.
+A lone mudflat walker crosses the mudflats in the Wadden Sea.
+The Wadden Sea is extremely treacherous.
+Mudflat walking without a licensed guide is very dangerous, as the Wadden Sea is continuously changing and creating new mudflats and vast sandbanks.
+The Wadden Sea stretches from Den Helder in the Netherlands in the southwest to its northern boundaries near the city of Esbjerg in Denmark, crossing the estuaries of the rivers in the northwest of Germany.

-5. German part of the Wadden Sea - Wadden Sea: A tidal area outside the dykes with salt marshes and wadden plains.
-The Wadden Sea is the largest unbroken system of intertidal...
+5. German part of the Wadden Sea - Wadden Sea: A tidal area outside the dykes featuring salt marshes and tidal flats.
+The Wadden Sea is the largest unbroken system of...

-Wadden Sea: A tidal area outside the dykes with salt marshes and wadden plains.
+Wadden Sea: A tidal area outside the dykes featuring salt marshes and tidal flats.
 The Wadden Sea is the largest unbroken system of intertidal sands and mudflats in the world.
-At low tide, the mudflats and sandflats are exposed and give the birds an easy access to snails, insects, worms and small fish.
-At high tide, the birds seek shelter behind the dykes.
+At low tide, the mudflats and sandflats are exposed and give birds an easy access to snails, insects, worms and small fish.
+At high tide, the birds seek shelter behind the sea dykes.
 The sands and dunes of the Wadden Sea are popular resting places for seals.

-Wadden Sea: The salt marshes are situated between the land and the sea, low salt marshes are covered with water at high tide and exposed at low tide.
+Wadden Sea: The sea purslane is a salt tolerant plant.
+The salt marshes are situated between the land and the sea.
+Low salt marshes are covered with water at high tide and exposed at low tide.
 The salt marshes are overgrown by salt tolerant grasses, herbs and other herbal vegetation.
 The Wadden Sea provides a special habitat for seals.
-In the Schleswig-Holstein Wadden Sea in Germany live about 8000 common seals and 200 grey seals, they give birth to their pups on the sandflats of the Wadden Sea.
+In the Schleswig-Holstein Wadden Sea in Germany live about 8000 common seals and 200 grey seals.
+They give birth to their pups on the sandflats of the Wadden Sea.